 CAMP: Ayutthaya Elephant Palace and Royal Kraal

-The majority of works by Boon Rod are done on elephant dung paper.
-The paper created on the grounds of the Kraal.
+The majority of works by Noppakhao are done on elephant dung paper.
+The paper is created on the grounds of the Kraal.
 It is beautifully textured, odorless, and environmentally sound.
-With 90 elephants on site, each of which eats an average of 300 - 500 lbs. of food daily, one can surmise that a fair amount of cleanup would be necessary.
+With 90 elephants on site, each of which eats an average of 300 -- 500 lbs. of food daily, one can surmise that a fair amount of cleanup would be necessary.
 There has been a new movement as of late to reuse this elephant by-product in larger elephant facilities throughout Southeast Asia.
 The dung is processed, bleached, screened and dried into a papier-mache type material.
 The beautifully textured result is being used to create a variety of wonderful products such as paper, picture frames, bookmarks, jewelry boxes, even hats.
 Yes, "art from both ends of the elephant".